SHTOOLS/SHTOOLS/src/fdoc/shslepianvar.md

 # Description

 `SHSlepianVar` will compute the theoretical variance of the power of a function expanded in spherical-cap Slepian functions for a given spherical harmonic degree.
-This routine takes as input the spherical harmonic coefficients of spherical-cap Slepian functions as obtained by a call to `SHReturnTapers`, and only the first `KMAX` Slepian functions in the matrix `GALPHA` are used to compute the variance.
+This routine takes as input the spherical harmonic coefficients of the spherical-cap Slepian functions as obtained by a call to `SHReturnTapers`, and only the first `KMAX` Slepian functions in the matrix `GALPHA` are used to compute the variance.

 # See also